jbcoe/value_types/DRAFT.md

 is true within the implementation of the corresponding polymorphic value operation.

-The template parameter `T` of `polymorphic` must be a non-union class type.
+The template parameter `T` of `polymorphic` shall be a non-union class type.

 The template parameter `T` of `polymorphic` may be an incomplete type.